Macrometacorp/docs/docs/search/queries/scoring-functions.md

 title: Scoring Functions
 ---

 Scoring functions return a ranking value for the documents found by a [search query](../queries/index.md).
-The better the documents match the search expression the higher the returned number.
+A higher number indicates a better match.

-The first argument to any scoring function is always the document emitted by a `FOR` operation over a search view.
+The first argument to any scoring function is always the document specified by a `FOR` operation.

-To sort the result set by relevance, with the more relevant documents coming first, sort in `descending order` by the score (e.g. `SORT BM25(...)
-DESC`).
+To sort documents with the most relevant ones shown first, use descending order `DESC`.

-You may calculate custom scores based on a scoring function using document attributes and numeric functions (e.g. `TFIDF(doc) * LOG(doc.value)`):
+You can calculate custom scores based on a scoring function using document attributes and numeric functions (e.g. `TFIDF(doc) * LOG(doc.value)`):

 ```js
 FOR movie IN imdbView